charliegdev/new-react-repo-flow/README.md

 }
 ```

-3. To make Webpack able to load those absolute imports, add this to `.env`:
+3. To make Webpack able to load those absolute imports, add this to `.env` at project root:
 ```
 NODE_PATH=src
 ```

+4. Optionally, if that line is the only line in `.env`, we might as well include that in our repository by removing it from `.gitignore`.

 ### Prettier